reanimatedmanx/reanimatedmanx/README.md

 ### Professional work :city_sunrise:

-I started working as a freelancer on various sites (mostly Russian), after that my first company was Endava where I got proficient in all sorts of things mostly on Angular, and Node.js.
-After 3 years there I moved to my carrier to next company which specialized in React and I am working here currently.
+I started as a freelancer on various sites, after that my first company was Endava where I got work on several projects written Angular, and Node.js.
+After 3 years there I moved to next company which specialized in React and I am working currently here.

 [Development stack](https://github.com/one-thunder/one-thunder/blob/master/DevelopmentStack.md)